hyperfelt/dotnetTemplate/README.md

 ## Additional notes
 I have created this template based on my own experience.
 It is heavily inspired by the Clean Architecture, which I really like.

+It is made to provide a base for any DDD application, but that doesn't mean it will be suited for your needs without any adaptation.
+There is no such thing as a scaffolding that is adapted to every project.
+Feel free to edit and even make your own fork!

 It is of course open to any criticism and contribution! 😊